dawiedotcom/freebook/README.md

     <attribute2> : <value2>
 ```

-You also need to add an entry in 'books/catalog.yaml' to map command line arguments
+_Step 2_ You also need to add an entry in 'books/catalog.yaml' to map command line arguments
 to the `.yaml` file for the new book.

+_Step 3_ Send me a pull request.
+Someone else might want to read the book on their Kindle
+too.